Sunnya93/Sunnya93/README.md

 - 👋 Hi, I’m @Sunnya
-- 👀 I’m interested in Backend Develop
+- 👀 I’m interested in .NET
-- 🌱 I’m currently learning Azure, .NET 5, Docker
+- 🌱 I’m currently Blazor, MAUI
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on MAUI Community
 - 📫 How to reach me "moiay@naver.com"

 <!---